g3k0/myGarage/README.md

 NOTES:
  if you want to take a look to the raw data stored in the database, run the application, open a browser and go to:
   - http://localhost:3000/list    (vehicles)
-  - http://localhost:3000/levels  (levels, number of slots per level, slots available)
+  - http://localhost:3000/levels  (levels, number of slots per level, available slots)
   - http://localhost:3000/types   (vehicle types)

 The application is highly configurable: if you add, remove or modify in the database: